Martlark/flask-serialize/README.rst

 Simple and quick to get going in two steps.
 -------------------------------------------------

-.1.
-Import and add the FlaskSerializeMixin mixin to a model:
+*One* Import and add the FlaskSerializeMixin mixin to a model:

 .. code:: python